Cell-El, The ASD Bio-marker Company

 - For both cohorts: Informed consent signed by the parents

-- For both cohorts: Child and/or mother that have been treated with systemic steroids or have undergone immune suppression treatment over the last 6 months.
+- For both cohorts: Child and/or mother that have been treated with systemic steroids or have undergone immune suppression treatment within the last 6 months

-- Children diagnosed with severe infectious diseases or sepsis over the last 6 months.
+- Child and/or mother diagnosed with severe infectious diseases or sepsis over the last 6 months

-- Children with ASD treated for a severe convulsive disorder.
+- Child with ASD treated for a severe convulsive disorder

 Read our research and peer reviewed articles.
 For any additional questions, please fill out the form below